MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalogtypes/structs/pfcatalogcatalogitem.md

 **`priceOptions`** &nbsp; [PFCatalogCatalogPriceOptions](pfcatalogcatalogpriceoptions.md) const*
 *may be nullptr*

-(Optional) The base price of this item.
+(Optional) The prices the item can be purchased for.

 **`rating`** &nbsp; [PFCatalogRating](pfcatalograting.md) const*
 *may be nullptr*